FernandoGarcia19/Iot-Final-Smart-Park/README.md

-# IoT Final Project: Smart Park
+# IoT Final Project: Smart Parking

 A smart IoT-based parking management system designed to monitor and automatize the parking gates and provide analytica via cloud Services such as Quicksight.
 The project uses ESP32 microcontrollers, and AWS.